KrazIvan/rail-network-simulator/README.md

 also generate a map of the entire rail network, which will show you all of the stations, lines and the trains.

-You can quit the simulation at any moment at this point by inputting “q”, which will quit the simulation and run some unit tests.
+You can quit the simulation at any moment at this point by inputting “*q*”, which will quit the simulation and run some unit tests.

 ## Which libraries/modules are used and how these are downloaded and installed if they are not part of Python’s standard distribution ##